euoia/node-games-lobby/notes.md

 Is it bad to mix "singleton style" conventions (extending the Constructor) with "class style" conventions (extending the prototype) in the same module?
 Is there a good alternative?

+Is it bad that command-center-client.js contains a constructor CommandCenter and not CommandCenterClient?